 Moreover, criminals may use stolen data to target the victims for fraud and identity theft.
 This means that the victim may also suffer financial losses after the data breach has taken place.
 For example, fraudsters may steal customers’ personal data, such as names and contact details from a price comparison site.
 After that, the fraudsters may pose as the comparison site, to demand payments from the customers.
 This is known as push payment fraud.

 Therefore, data breach compensation payouts can include the following:

-- Material damages: This is compensation to reimburse you, the claimant for any financial losses incurred.
+- Material damage: This is compensation to reimburse you, the claimant for any financial losses incurred.

-- Non-material damages: This is payment to compensate you for any emotional distress or psychological injuries suffered.
+- Non-material damage: This is payment to compensate you for any emotional distress or psychological injuries suffered.

 If you wish to claim compensation for a data breach by a comparison site, we can help you.
 Call Legal Helpline for your free consultation.
 Then, if we believe that you have strong grounds to claim, we could connect you with a data breach lawyer from our panel to start working on your case.

 What happens if a personal data breach takes place at a business such as a price comparison website?
 The business is supposed to report the data breach to the ICO within 72 hours of it taking place.
 However, they only need to do this if the breach risks the freedoms and rights of data subjects.

 If you believe that a comparison site has breached your personal data privacy, we recommend that you first contact the organisation to see whether or not they have reported the breach.
 You could also lodge a complaint.
 For more help doing so, you can read this ICO guide to raising your concerns.